topthreat/PS_Audition_ReversePShellLab/readme.md

 ![image](https://user-images.githubusercontent.com/20422508/228348116-6da81ecf-f19d-4a3c-8141-d73109cc7305.png)

 ### Hooking Up 🎯
+To access the listener you will need to use a reverse shell.
+This will allow the system that you connect to remotely send commands to your system.
 - Open PowerShell on the Target 🎯 system.
 - Execute the `ReverseShell.ps1` file
 - When prompted, enter the discovered Host 🏠 IP address and port (4444)